 The Wagon Boss’ Association was formed to address the concerns of the membership within the Southwestern Trail Riders Association.
 Originally there were nine (9) wagons.
-The first meeting was held on July 25, 1989.
-The Elected Officers were:
+The first meeting was held on July 25, 1989 and the Elected Officers formed from this meeting were:

-Our goals are to perpetuate the heritage of the Black Cowboy, to stimulate and maintain the interest of horse lovers, promote goodwill, camaraderie, and to support youth though our scholarship program.
+Our goals are to perpetuate the heritage of the Black cowboy and cowgirl, to stimulate and maintain the interest of horse lovers, promote goodwill, camaraderie, and to support youth though our scholarship program.

 The Southwest Trail Rider's Association has awarded approximately $128,000 in scholarship funds to high school seniors in the Houston, Harris and surrounding counties, sponsored animals for agricultural students, host annual Fun Day to provide a safe and fun atmosphere for children, donate toys and bikes annually to Houston area churches, schools and multi-purpose centers for Christmas as well as an annual school supply drive for area students returning to school.